Tech Selection

 Instructional Tech Resources Tour

-Join Melissa Dagne on a 5-minute tour to discover the learning resources available from the Office of Teaching, Learning, & Technology with specific emphasis on Canvas and Education Software guides and videos.
+Join Melissa Dagne on a 3.5-minute tour to discover the learning resources available from the Office of Teaching, Learning, & Technology with specific emphasis on Canvas and Education Software guides and videos.
 You'll visit Available Software, Canvas LMS, and the UIW Helpdesk as three Cardinal Apps options to find support information around the clock.
+We've had some changes this summer and the video will be updated soon.

 -